An Account

 THEMES

 The main focus is reality itself.
-This series questions Luis and Avery’s reliability as articulators of their own stories, both in the narrative and in real life.
+This work questions Luis and Avery’s reliability as articulators of their own stories, both in the narrative and in real life.
 Other themes/topics explored include [administrative] language, the role of the State, competing visions of Latinidad, working-class politics, U.S. imperialism, and feminism in the post-MeToo era.

 COMPS